eellpp/pubScratchpad/Tech/programming/python/InterviewQuestions.md

 Q: What is a package manager?
 What package managers do you know and which one do you recommend?

 **What are virtualenvs?**
-A virtual env has python interpretor , linraries and scripts installed into it so that its isolated from other virtual env
+A virtual env has python interpretor , libraries and scripts installed into it so that its isolated from other virtual env

 What advantages do NumPy arrays offer over (nested) Python lists?